 Here are the strains with the most THCV in them – we’ll give you a breakdown of each with its primary effects, the amount of THCV in most (if not all) of them and how to get THCV weed strains; not only will we clue you in on where to buy THCV strain pot products, but we’ll give you a rough idea of how much you’ll pay per 1/8th of an ounce.

 Without further ado, here they are in order of highest THCV first and then descending:

-Doug’s Varin is the closest thing to a ‘pure’ THCV strain, so you could just call it THCV strain, we suppose; this THCV sativa strain has a notably piney scent and citrusy taste.
-California Cannabinoids is the exclusive provider of Doug’s Varin; there are currently no seeds available for outside growers, nor is there any growing information.
+Doug’s Varin seeds is the closest thing to a ‘pure’ THCV strain, so you could just call it THCV strain, we suppose; this THCV Sativa strain has a notably piney scent and citrusy taste.
+California Cannabinoids is the exclusive provider of Doug’s Varin seeds; there are currently no seeds available for outside growers, nor is there any growing information.

 (Books on cannabinoids Including THCV, image from Ms. Ganjapreneur on Instagram)

 2. Pineapple Purps – Here is another sativa-dominant strain with a high-THCV cannabinoid profile of 5%, which may not seem like much compared to Doug’s Varin seeds, but most marijuana strains only have trace amounts of THCV; the THC level is 15-16%, so there is a 3:1 ratio between Pineapple Purps THC and THCV.
 Genetically, PP is a cross between hybrid Pineapple, hybrid Skunk #1, and hybrid Cheese and has an earthy aroma with a sweet, pineapple taste.

 THCV benefits include calming panic attacks, reduction of Parkinson’s tremors, and suppressing appetite with highly psychoactive and energizing effects befitting a sativa.